open-cluster-management-io/enhancements/enhancements/sig-policy/72-content-to-ansilbe-job/README.md

 1. The violated policy name
 2. The namespace of the root policy
 3. The hub cluster name
+4. The policy set name
-4. The policy violation message
+5. The policy violation message
-5. The replicated policy status for each non-compliant cluster
+6. The replicated policy status for each non-compliant cluster

 ### Goals

-Adding the name of the violated policy, the root policy namespace, the hub cluster name, the violation message, and the replicated policy status for each non-compliant cluster into the Ansible Job.
+Adding the name of the violated policy, the root policy namespace, the hub cluster name, the policy_set name, the violation message, and the replicated policy status for each non-compliant cluster into the Ansible Job.

 ### Non-Goals